italrr/nite/readme.md

 About the Game
 --------------
-The game being developed with this engine is an RPG heavily oriented to the Standard RPG System.
+The game being developed with this engine is an RPG heavily oriented to the [Standard RPG System](https://en.wikipedia.org/wiki/Standard_RPG_System) and [RPG Attribute System](https://en.wikipedia.org/wiki/Attribute_(role-playing_games)) for gameplay.
 The core feature will be the use of RNG for generating the campaigns from the very beginning to the end.
 The end goal is to be able to create engaging RPG campaigns with high complexity and unpredictability, but fairness above both.
 We'll be experimenting with different maze generation algorithms to make this possible.
 Might consider using Neural Networks.

 Another very important aspect of the game, and a big goal for nite, is the to be able to create challenging enemy AI.
 As of right now, AI is bare bones at best.
 But it's something we'll be heavily focused on, too.